Disability insurance pays you a lump sum or monthly benefit if you get badly injured or sick — compare your options.

 You can use the lump sum benefit to cover any expenses that you see fit.
 As you are no longer able to work, TPD insurance can be utilised as a replacement of your income and cover the costs of medical care, ongoing rehabilitation, equipment, therapy, nursing care and home or vehicle modification, which often arise from having a permanent disability.

-If you have an existing disability income insurance policy, TPD insurance as a rider can also be used as additional financial support.
+If you have an existing disability income insurance policy, TPD insurance can also be used as additional financial support.
 If you suffer from a disability that is deemed total and permanent, you will be eligible for a lump sum permanent disability benefit, on top other benefit payments you opt for.
-The total and permanent disability rider through income protection is only available through select providers, such as Comminsure and AIA.
+The total and permanent disability rider through income protection is only available through select providers, such as CommInsure and AIA.

 Disability income insurance is also known as income protection in Australia and it is designed to replace your lost income when you have to take time off work due to an illness or injury.
 Disability income cover will provide monthly benefit payments of up to 75% of your regular income.
 For an additional cost, you can also opt for excess cover of up to 15% to be used as superannuation contribution, although this benefit may vary between providers.